warbelo/Lockout/README.md

 Modify the following hyperparameters according to your particular problem:
 * t0: List of tuples (or dictionary) of the form [(layer_name, t0_value)] where:
     - layer_name: layer name in the input model (string)
-    - t0_value: constraint value t0 to be sampled in the layer (tensor)
+    - t0_value: constraint value t0 used in the layer (tensor)
 ```
 from lockout import Lockout
 from lockout.pytorch_utils import save_model